 This is an old revision of the document!

 Cafu is to a large degree a community project, and we need and very much appreciate your help.
 Your contributions and especially patches are very important for Cafu.
-Patches help us to add new features, improve code quality and fix bugs, so we are happy and grateful if you contribute them.
+Patches help us to add new features, improve code quality and fix bugs, so we are happy and grateful if you contribute them (how could we dislike your help, after all?).

 However, we have all sort of problems with applying non-standard patches.
 To make life easier for both you and us, please follow the few simple rules below when submitting patches.

-Remember that if you have any questions about the steps here, you can always post them at the Cafu forum and we'll do our best to help you.
+Remember that if you have any questions about the steps here, you can always post them to the Cafu forum and we'll do our best to help you.

 Bug fixes and elegant program solutions often involve complex code that can be difficult to understand without documentation, and an undocumented new feature is hardly useful to anyone but its author.